New mothers should know it’s OK to ask for help from others.

 We all want our children to have the best start in life.
 We know through research and experience that breast milk is the very best nutrition for newborns.
 So, a new mother may feel bad if she doesn’t immediately succeed with breastfeeding.
 But most women who breastfeed struggle and need help from someone.

-Most babies don’t know what to do when …Continue reading →
+Most babies don’t know what to do when …Click here to continue reading

 Amelia spent 18 days in the Neonatal Intensive Care Unit.